-5.2.10 Phase A high-side input (PA_HS)
+5.2.10 Phase A High-side Input (PA_HS)

-This input logic signal pin enables the high-side driver for Phase A. The signal is active low and is pulled up by an internal current source.
+This input logic signal pin enables the high-side driver for Phase A. The signal is active low, and is pulled up by an internal current source.

-5.2.11 Phase A low-side input (PA_LS)
+5.2.11 Phase A Low-side Input (PA_LS)

-This input logic signal pin enables the low-side driver for Phase A. The signal is active high and is pulled down by an internal current sink.
+This input logic signal pin enables the low-side driver for Phase A. The signal is active high, and is pulled down by an internal current sink.

-5.2.12 VDD voltage regulator (VDD)
+5.2.12 VDD Voltage Regulator (VDD)

 VDD is an internally generated 5.0 V supply.
 The internal regulator provides continuous power to the IC and is a supply reference for the SPI port.
-A 0.47 μF (min) decoupling capacitor must be connected to this pin.
+A 0.47 μF (min.) decoupling capacitor must be connected to this pin.
 This regulator is intended for internal IC use and can supply only a small (1.0 mA) external load current.

-A power-on-reset (POR) circuit monitors this pin and until the voltage rises above the threshold, the internal logic is reset; driver outputs is tri-stated and SPI communication disabled.
+A power-on-reset (POR) circuit monitors this pin and until the voltage rises above the threshold, the internal logic resets; driver outputs are tri-stated, and SPI communication disabled.
 The VDD regulator can be disabled by asserting the RST signal low.
 The VDD regulator is powered from the VPWR pin.

-5.2.13 Phase B high-side control input (PB_HS)
+5.2.13 Phase B High-side Control Input (PB_HS)